Battle of Somosierra: Battle

-When the fourth battery was taken Napoleon ordered his Chasseurs of the Guard and the 1st squadron of Poles led by Tomasz Łubieński to resume the attack and drive the Spaniards from the Pass. Łubieński tried to give himself the whole glory, minimizing the role of the third squadron (while Niegolewski tried to show that he had taken the cannons and Łubieński had therefore had it easy, as the Spanish were shooting at him "with candies").
+When the fourth battery was taken, Napoleon ordered his Chasseurs of the Guard and the 1st squadron of Poles, led by Tomasz Łubieński, to resume the attack and drive the Spaniards from the Pass. Łubieński tried to give himself the whole glory, minimizing the role of the third squadron (while Niegolewski tried to show that he had taken the cannons and Łubieński had therefore had it easy, as the Spanish were shooting at him "with candies").

 Charge effects

-The 13th bulletin of the Army of Spain mentioned the lead role of the Polish chevaux-légers.
-Only a cavalry charge was able to take all four batteries, even if French infantry was close enough to press their attack, and caused the en-masse retreat of Spanish Andalusian irregular militia and, in effect, the retreat of the whole army.
+The 13th Bulletin of the Army of Spain mentioned the lead role of the Polish chevaux-légers.
+Only a cavalry charge would have been able to take all four batteries, even if French infantry had been close enough to press their attack, and cause the en-masse retreat of Spanish Andalusian irregular militia and, in effect, the retreat of the whole army.
 Spanish artillerymen preferred to die rather than abandon their position – but no Polish account mentioned any fight with Spanish militia.
 Militiamen just left their position after seeing how seemingly easily the Poles took the artillery positions – however, in the smoke they could not see just how few Poles were on the top.